-The Appeal Board was concerned about the failure to disclose the summary results of one trial on EUCTR within the timelines advised by the EC Guideline and other relevant advice.
-In the exceptional circumstances of this case, the Appeal Board did not consider that the late posting of the results of this trial on the EUCTR as part of a retrospective exercise warranted a breach of the Code, particularly as the results of the trial had already been publicly disclosed and prior to receipt of the complaint.
-The Appeal Board ruled no breach of the Code.
+Whilst the Appeal Board was concerned about the failure to disclose the summary results of the three trials on EUCTR within the timelines advised by the EC Guideline and other relevant advice and queried whether Lilly's 'wait and see' approach was appropriate.
+In the exceptional circumstances of this case, the Appeal Board did not consider that the late posting of the results of three trials on the EUCTR as part of a retrospective exercise warranted a breach of the Code.
+The Appeal Board ruled no breach of the Code in relation to each trial.
 The appeal was successful.

-Following its completion of the consideration of the appeal in this case and in Cases AUTH/3079/9/18 (Pfizer), AUTH/3087/9/18 (GlaxoSmithKline) and AUTH/3102/9/18 (Lilly) the Appeal Board noted that the respondent companies in Case AUTH/3084/9/18 (Boehringer Ingelheim), Case AUTH/3091/9/18 (UCB), Case AUTH/3097/9/18 (Teva), and Case AUTH/3099/9/18 (Allergan), accepted the Panel's rulings of breaches of the Code and had not appealed.
+Following its completion of the consideration of the appeals in this case and in Cases AUTH/3079/9/18 (Pfizer), AUTH/3087/9/18 (GlaxoSmithKline) and AUTH/3118/11/18 (Tesaro) the Appeal Board noted that the respondent companies in Case AUTH/3084/9/18 (Boehringer Ingelheim), Case AUTH/3091/9/18 (UCB), Case AUTH/3097/9/18 (Teva), and Case AUTH/3099/9/18 (Allergan), accepted the Panel's rulings of breaches of the Code and had not appealed.